 After that, the sedan chair is brought out from the inner room.
-The tubs for Dou Mu Niang Niang 斗母娘娘 and the Nine Emperor Gods 九皇大帝, a lantern, and a basket with the sandalwood (the basket) are also brought out.
+The censers for Dou Mu Niang Niang 斗母娘娘 and the Nine Emperor Gods 九皇大帝, a lantern, and a basket with sandalwood are also brought out from the Inner Chamber.
 They pay respects at each altar (first the sedan chair, then the tubs, then the lions).
 At the entrance to the venue, the whipped is cracked 9 times before the sedan chair passes between the lions.
 The colour of the lions is also different today.

 The yew keng and sending-off contingent sets off in three lorries and the cars of other devotees.

 En route to sending off the Nine Emperor Gods at Changi Beach, they will be visiting seven other temples in the following order: Jiu Huang Dian 玉封九皇殿,– Jing Shui Gang Doumu Gong汫水港斗母宫—Leong Nam Temple龙南殿—Hougang Dou Mu Gong后港斗母宫—Hong San Keong凤山宫—Nan Bei Dou Mu Gong南北斗母官—Kim San Tze金山寺斗山宫.

 The devotees, in their cars, arrive first at the temples.
 They will be welcomed by the host temple, exchange greetings with the helpers and devotees there, and usually eat and take refreshments before the arrival of the main contingent.